DynamicDevices/reverse-proxy/README.md

 # Overview

-This is a BalenaHub 'Block' project to enable flexible management of on-device networking using [Traefik](https://traefik.io/)
+This is a Balena [Block](https://www.balena.io/blog/balenablocks-public-roadmap/) project to enable flexible management of on-device networking using [Traefik](https://traefik.io/)

 # Block Configuration